Blueberry17/advent-of-code-2024/README.md

 10. Once recursion starts working, it's so good.
 11. Functools.cache() for memoization!
 12. Number of corners = number of sides for polygons.
-13. Math is always the most efficient
+13. Math is always the most efficient.
+14. Complexity is king.